shreehanna/sentiment-classifier/README.md

 I used ChatGPT only to review structure and explain concepts I didn’t know at first —
 **no copy-paste**, I understand every line in here.

-> "Built with errors, fixed with rage, and now it works.
-Let’s go." 🫡
+"Built with errors, fixed with rage, and now it works. !!!!